-More than any others, it is the sociologists and sociologically oriented who are offended by the fact that people come in different colors.
+"The original and elementary subjective fact in society is the consciousness of kind.
+By this term I mean a state of consciousness in which any being, whether low or high in the scale of life, recognizes another conscious being as of like kind with itself."
+19 the fact that people come in different colors.
 It is they who tell us we should be 'color blind.'
 Color blind - indeed!
 Hypocritical is the word!
 How can we be friends when we begin our friendship with a lie and a refusal to recognize one another's attributes?
 Are racial differences so offensive we have to close our eyes and not look at each other?
 Are we to be so blind to our own identity we cannot recognize or must be offended by our own color?